Omnistac/zedux/docs/api/act.md

 # `act()`

-A standard tool for creating actors.
+A standard tool for creating [actors](/docs/types/Actor.md).
 It's mostly just syntactic sugar for creating a string constant action type and corresponding action creator.

-`act()` is a factory for creating [`ZeduxActor`s](/docs/api/ZeduxActor.md).
+`act()` is a factory for creating [ZeduxActors](/docs/api/ZeduxActor.md).

 ## Definition

 ```javascript
 (actionType: string) => ZeduxActor
 ```

+**actionType** - Required - The `type` of all actions created by this actor. (remember that an actor is an [action creator](/docs/types/ActionCreator.md)).
+Will be set as the actor's `type` property.

 ## Usage